Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Then, cook with the eggs as you otherwise would.

-Other Lime-Based Egg Preservation Methods
+Alternative Historical Lime-Based Egg Preservation

 I found a reference to preserving eggs in lime water in the book from the 1950s called “Stocking Up.”
 It contains all manner of historical food preservation information and has a whole chapter on eggs.